-To validate the Matlab code used to compute Orr-Sommerfeld eigenvalues, we use the Blasius boundary layer as a test case.
-The obtained marginal stability curve (Fig. 15) is in good agreement with Fig.16.11 provided by Schlichting (1979).
+To validate the MATLAB code used to compute Orr-Sommerfeld eigenvalues, we use the Blasius boundary layer as a test case.
+The obtained marginal stability curve (figure 16) is in good agreement with figure 16.11 provided by Schlichting (1979).